SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 **Indicator Removal**

-??? abstract "AWS KMS CMK Key Deleted"
+??? abstract "AWS CloudTrail KMS CMK Key Deleted"

     Detects when a CMK is deleted or scheduled for deletion